rda-dattore/dsspellchecker/README.md

 This spellchecker validates the words in a text string and returns a list of words that fail to validate.

+This spellchecker was developed mainly for the purpose of validating the text fields of the dataset metadata for the NSF NCAR Research Data Archive.
+This means that the dictionary will be mainly geoscience and dataset-focused, and you won't find many general English words like 'beautiful', for example.
+There is a way to add words to the dictionary, but be aware that if you want to use it for more general use, it will likely require numerous additions.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)